mantinone/basic-fullstack-guide/README.md

 Check out './routes/hardCoded.js'.
 Here you'll see two objects with some data, and Express routes that will render two pug pages using those objects.
 Check out the pug files './views/hardCoded.pug' and './views/characters.pug' to see how we use the data from those objects to display our pages.
 The comments in each file will walk you through what's going on.

 To use those routes and see the pages for yourself, go to your browser and enter the urls `localhost:3000/hardcoded`, `lolalhost:3000/hardcoded/newtitle`, `localhost:3000/hardcoded/safeedit`, and `localhost:3000/hardcoded/adventure`

+To see the data that each of these pages is working with, add /json to the end of any of those URLs.
+I highly recommend getting a JSON-viewer extension for your browser to make these easier to read.
+It will be important as the tutorial goes on.
+I use this one.